Warm Spring Weather - KION546

 Warm Spring Weather

-Weather: High pressure remain settled over the West Coast today, keeping us under a deep dome of very warm air.
-The ridge slowly begins to move east on Thursday, but the warmest air will still be in place over our area.
-With that said, the easing of the pressure will allow for the return of onshore flow on Thursday which will really only impact coastal areas with slightly cooler temperatures.
+Weather: The ridge slowly begins to move east today, but the warmest air will still be in place over our area.
+With that said, the easing of the pressure will allow for the return of onshore flow which will really only impact coastal areas with slightly cooler temperatures.
 Troughing develops over the Pacific as we head into the weekend with a gradual cool down back to normal temperatures by the weekend.
-The pattern become more complex early next week with some potential for rain beginning Monday.
+The pattern becomes more complex early next week with some potential for rain beginning Monday.

 Overnight: Clear skies with light offshore winds.
 Overnight lows mainly in the 40s-50s.